akka/akka/akka-docs/src/main/paradox/scala/typed-actors.md

  * Any other type of value will use `send-request-reply` semantics, but *will* block to wait for an answer, throwing `java.util.concurrent.TimeoutException` if there was a timeout or rethrow any exception that was thrown during this call.

+@@@

+@@@ div {.group-java}

+ * `void` will be dispatched with `fire-and-forget` semantics, exactly like `ActorRef.tell`
+ * `scala.concurrent.Future<?>` will use `send-request-reply` semantics, exactly like `ActorRef.ask`
+ * `akka.japi.Option<?>` will use `send-request-reply` semantics, but *will* block to wait for an answer, and return `akka.japi.Option.None` if no answer was produced within the timeout, or `akka.japi.Option.Some<?>` containing the result otherwise.
+Any exception that was thrown during this call will be rethrown.
+ * Any other type of value will use `send-request-reply` semantics, but *will* block to wait for an answer, throwing `java.util.concurrent.TimeoutException` if there was a timeout or rethrow any exception that was thrown during this call.
+Note that due to the Java exception and reflection mechanisms, such a `TimeoutException` will be wrapped in a `java.lang.reflect.UndeclaredThrowableException` unless the interface method explicitly declares the `TimeoutException` as a thrown checked exception.

+@@@

 ## Messages and immutability

 While Akka cannot enforce that the parameters to the methods of your Typed Actors are immutable,